Rule Enforcing Through Ordering: Experiments

 \section{Experiments}

 We investigate two approaches based on how the agents choose their payments.
 In Section~\ref{ssec: brs}, we define a simple strategy based on how the agent's position changes over the course of the \gamename.
 In Section~\ref{ssec: ppo}, we use reinforcement learning to obtain a strategy which approximates equilibrium.
 In both cases we simplify the model by assuming the function $\pi_a$ is the same for all agents.
+The code is available at \href{https://github.com/DavidSych/Rule_Enforcing_Through_Ordering/tree/master}{GitHub}.